If you remember one thing about this article then let it be the following: more than a new ‘What’ NFTs represent a new ‘How’.

 Throughout 2020 and 2021, NFTs shot to prominence in a mainstream arena – skyrocketing in popularity and making headlines in the media.
 Today, while the interest in sales of NFTs have dropped, and in some places completely flatlined, there are still huge amounts of creatives operating with these original intentions.
 At their core, NFTs enable fair representation and pay for artists and have the makings of an equitable way forward for creators.

-Non Fungible Tokens are a way to prove ownership of things, any things – immaterial ones included, which is the interesting part for digital artists: for the first time they can pin their creations down in virtual reality, sign it and sell it to the highest bidder.
-A commodification previously reserved for physical art at fine art institutions.
-This expansion of the art market makes room for memes, gifs, tweets and mind tingling digital artworks to be traded in their own right and earn their creators a living.
+Non Fungible Tokens are a new way to prove ownership of things, any things – immaterial ones included, which is the interesting part for digital artists: for the first time they can pin their creations down in virtual realms, sign it and sell it to the highest bidder.
+A commodification previously reserved for physical art at fine arts institutions.
+This expansion of the art market makes room for digital artworks, memes, gifs and even tweets to be traded in their own right and earn their creators a living.
 This revolution has resulted in an opening party at the intersection of art and tech and the banners say NFT.

 What, exactly, is an NFT?

-1. that the information is indeed unique – creating authenticity and
+1. that the information is indeed a unique sequence – creating authenticity, and

 2. that it was authored by you – creating trackable ownership